 and so on…

-Yes, they tried to make her character a significant part of the story, but I found it quite annoying since the more they try to make it big and shove it in your face, you will become annoyed.
+Yes, they tried to make her character a significant part of the story, but I found it quite annoying since the more they tried to make it big and shove it in your face, you will become annoyed.
 I meant–yes–I understand why she must do this or that or sacrifice for her country.
-It was almost as going to take her mom’s place and fulfill her duty, but I love her mom’s character more although the majority was the same.
+It was almost as going to take her mom’s place and fulfill her duty, but I loved her mom’s character more although the majority was the same.
 She was always so petty and NOT to mention childish at times although she did mature later.
 But honestly, she always decided everything for Xiao Yao and others.
 It was always her who was right and it was supposed to be for the better, but so what?
 She never respected them enough to tell them.
 Yes, she cared for them and didn’t want to burden them, but didn’t they get the right to decide?
 After all, she said that they were friends, so why NOT at least tell them?
 It was her country’s business, but they were her friends and they were willing.
 Turning them down was being polite and considerate but doing it once too many times was just fake.
-There were also many layers upon her character and that I might like better, because I started out really liking her for her innocence and cuteness (almost like Ah Nu but I was preparing myself to dislike Ah Nu ’cause of Esther and how she couldn’t act cute in Westside Story) BUT I was so annoyed with the character of Ling Er later that I couldn’t stand it anymore.
+There were also many layers upon her character and that I might like better, because I started out really liking her for her innocence and cuteness (almost like Ah Nu but I was preparing myself to dislike Ah Nu because of Esther and how she couldn’t act cute in Westside Story) BUT I was so annoyed with the character of Ling Er later that I couldn’t stand it anymore.
 The opposite and surprising thing was I ended up liking Esther/ Ah Nu more than Ling Er/ LYF.
-Near the ending, after Yue Ru’s death, if it wasn’t for Hu Ge’s excellent portraying as Xiao Yao, I wouldn’t have made it to the end.
+Near the ending, after Yue Ru’s death, if it wasn’t for Hu Ge’s excellent portrayal as Xiao Yao, I wouldn’t have made it to the end.
 Not to mention Tang Yu and Ah Nu’s story, plus her parents, etc.

 Some might think I’m favoring Yue Ru/ Ady An right now.
 But at the beginning, I kind of disliked Yue Ru and usually don’t like loud characters so I was favoring Ling Er/ LYF more since coming into this series, I only know LYF and Esther and was mostly watching because I thought it was kind of funny and LYF was cute.
-I DO NOT know Ady An at all at that time.
+I DID NOT know Ady An at all at that time.
 But through her acting and portrayal and Yue Ru’s character transitions, it made me like Ady An better.
-In the future, I don’t know if LYF can pull it off, but Ady An has really built my confidence toward her with her convincing acting and not to mention, the ability to portray different characters because I hunted down The Outsiders, White Robe of Love, and Love Multiplication afterward (not consecutively of course) to watch.
-I do not want to judge LYF later since I will wait to see her in a different types of roles later to say something else and if she can portray different types of roles besides the somewhat similar ones being given right now.
+In the future, I don’t know if LYF can pull it off, but Ady An had really built my confidence toward her with her convincing acting and not to mention, the ability to portray different characters because I hunted down The Outsiders, White Robe of Love, and Love Multiplication afterward (not consecutively of course) to watch.
+I do not want to judge LYF later since I will wait to see her in a different type of role later to say something else and if she can portray different types of roles besides the somewhat similar ones being given right now.

-- Xiao Yao and Ling Er were married like at the beginning of the story–which I thought was kind of fake ’cause I honestly don’t believe love at first sight and the fact that she had a childish crush on him since young was somewhat irrelevant for getting married.
+- Xiao Yao and Ling Er were married like at the beginning of the story–which I thought was kind of fake because I honestly don’t believe love at first sight and the fact that she had a childish crush on him since young was somewhat irrelevant for getting married.

-- Most of the tragic stories between human and a non-human/ demon usually involved a third-party or his inability to accept her as a demon, etc. It somewhat tied it back and pointed out so strongly that Xiao Yao was at fault and how Yue Rue was a third party to make Ling Er a better person.
+- Most of the tragic stories between human and a non-human/demon usually involved a third-party or his inability to accept her as a demon, etc. It somewhat tied it back and pointed out so strongly that Xiao Yao was at fault and how Yue Rue was a third party to make Ling Er a better person.
 I swear Xiao Yao lost his memory and can’t be at fault for abandoning her, BUT the irony of it was he was always searching for her and she was the one running away (one minute deciding they have to be together and the next taking off).
 Making Yue Ru feel guilty was lame since she didn’t know they were married either AND after she knew, she did give up although Xiao Yao finally accepted her.

 Those are just my take of it after watching, so it’s all right IF others disagree but I find the pattern too repetitive so gotta share.